GitErickL/Summoner_Churn_Rate/README.md

 3. **Number of games played per session as a function of time** for summoners who churned or almost churned.
 I find that for many of these summoners, they were playing less games per session nearing the date of their final game played.

+Notes:
-The code I used to acquire summoner data is not shown as it is not the point of this project and would clutter this repo, however, I'm happy to share it upon request.
-The future goals for this project are many and are listed in the analysis notebook as it goes along.
+- The code I used to acquire summoner data is not shown as it is not the point of this project and would clutter this repo, however, I'm happy to share it upon request.
+- The future goals for this project are many and are listed in the analysis notebook as it goes along.
+- The plots in the Plots folder will not show labels if you are in dark mode.
+However, all these plots are in the analysis notebook.